 If you want this to feel sustainable, keep it light.

-A realistic week might include:
+A realistic week might look like this:

 That is plenty.